electroglyph/gpu_list/README.md

 ## gpu_list

 This is a simple little utility to list GPUs and their VRAM amounts in Windows and Linux.
-The main reason I create this is because WMI doesn't list accurate VRAM information, and it's slow, and I hate WMI a lot.
+The main reason I created this is because WMI doesn't list accurate VRAM information, and it's slow, and I hate WMI a lot.
 The Windows code uses no external libraries or tools.
 Linux code will use `nvidia-smi` if necessary.

 ## How it works